NYCPlanning/action-library-archive/README.md

+This repo is deprecated.
+Data library has been incorporated into DCP Data Engineering's [dcpy](https://github.com/NYCPlanning/data-engineering/tree/main/dcpy) module, where we might make further changes to it.
+This action (and underlying docker images) will remain available but unmaintained from now on.

 # Library Archive Action

 This action will perform the [data library](https://github.com/NYCPlanning/db-data-library) `archive` command with given configurations, which would extract data from source and archive in in S3.